agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Example**: ~~Superintelligence in any of these forms could, over time, develop the technology necessary to create any of the others.~~

-I don't have any examples for this other than a claim to support this.
-And I have no way of testing this "example claim" as well, as it has SI as subject, for which I have zero examples.
+I don't have any examples for this other than the crossed-out claim to support this.
+And I have no way of testing this crossed-out claim as well, as it has SI as subject, for which I have zero examples.

 **Definition**: -

-**Checklist**: yes; false; none; not-chapter; not-running; none
+**Checklist**: no; neither;
+*future-with-no-ex*

+---

 **Claims**: [3] is greater than [4].